OHDSI/CommunityDashboard/README.md

 This repo contains multiple "projects" as `yarn` [workspaces](https://yarnpkg.com/features/workspaces):
 - The `navigation` project implements the client side Community Dashboard components as an Angular component library.
-- The `functions` implements the core "back end" logic of the application including data access and some API integration.
-- The `plots` Python package is a Flask app for backend services that rely on the Python ecosystem (for ML for ex.) or are expected to be maintained primarily by data scientists (who might prefer using Python).
+- The `plots` Python package implements core back end logic.
   - Serving of plotly generated visualizations.
   - Service layer for the following API miners.
     - Youtube Data API to search and track statistics on OHDSI videos
     - PubMed Entrez API to identify and track publications
     - Serpapi Wrapper for Google Scholar to pull citation statistics
+    - GitHub for parsing network study readmes.
 - The `development` [devcontainer](https://containers.dev)
   template provides a consistent, prebuilt environment for developers described below.